google/transit/gtfs-realtime/spec/en/service-alerts.md

 ### Entity Selector

 Entity selector allows you specify exactly which parts of the network this alert affects, so that we can display only the most appropriate alerts to the user.
-You may include multiple entity selectors for alerts which affect multiple entities.

 Entities are selected using their GTFS identifiers, and you can select any of the following: